sshakeel/SmashingConf-RWD-Workshop/README.md

 - fresh start

 **cons**
-- time
+- need lots of time
 - politically difficult

 # Design Prototyping

 ## Styleguides
-- and variations
 - potential design deliverables
-- tools for deisng/dev process
+- (instead of focusing on how to make a web site) focus on tools needed for deisng/dev process
 - spectrum from design to dev

 ## Style Tiles
 - http://styletil.es
-- sit between oodboards and precise mockups
+- sits between moodboards and precise mockups
 - catalyst for discusssions about the goals of an interface

 ## Element collage